 Returning to work

-It’s natural to feel nervous if you’re returning to work after you’ve been away for a while.
-If you are returning to an existing job, you may want to talk to your employer about a return to work plan.
+It’s natural to feel nervous if you’re returning to work after you’ve been away for a while, after treatment ends, or once you feel you can manage work and your ongoing treatment.
+If you are returning to an existing job, you may want to talk to your employer about making a return to work plan.

 Learn more about: